 The graduate program is composed of two phases:

-- Years 3–5 when a student is conducting their dissertation research and strengthening other skills.
+- Candidacy: Years 3–5 when a student is conducting their dissertation research and strengthening other skills.

-During years 3–5, students begin their dissertation research and have the opportunity to expand their teaching experiences with four additional terms of GSI support.
+During years 3–5, students begin their dissertation research and have the opportunity to expand their teaching experiences with three additional terms of GSI support.
 Most students will be a GSI during the third and fourth years.
 In the final year, students are supported as a Research Fellow for two academic terms to facilitate the completion of their dissertation by the end of the fifth year.
-During years 3–5, students have one more summer of support in year 3 as a Research Fellow.
-Only health insurance is provided during the 4th summer.
-Mentors may be able to provide financial support during the 4th summer, and students should discuss this with their mentor.
+During the third and fourth summers students are again supported as Research Fellows.

 Clinical Science Program